marwahaha/hammerspoon-dotfiles/README.md

 To change that, edit the `globals.lua` file found in `~/.hammerspoon/`.

 ## Hotkeys
-The default modifier is abreviated with <kbd>mod</kbd> in the following list.
+The default modifier is abbreviated with <kbd>mod</kbd> in the following list.

 Key explanation: